Nashville-Public-Library/bedework-docs/docs/image-library/wishing-chair-image-library.md

 title: Wishing Chair Productions
 ---

 # Wishing Chair Productions

 ## Puppet Truck

 - For Image URL, use the use the Puppet Truck image.
+For thumb, use the show.

 ```text
 /public/images/puppet-truck-2-400px-202304170154.jpg